RAHB-REALTORS-Association/CREA-Directory-WP/README.md

-# Bridge Interactive API Directory for WordPress
+# CREA Board Data API Directory for WordPress

 [![License](https://img.shields.io/badge/license-GPLv2-green.svg)](LICENSE)

 > [!IMPORTANT]
-> This project is not affiliated with Bridge Interactive or Zillow.
+> This project is not affiliated with CREA.
 Please do not contact them for support related to issues with this plugin.

-A WordPress plugin that displays a comprehensive, searchable directory of office locations using the [Bridge Interactive API](https://bridgedataoutput.com/docs/explorer/mls-data#listOffices).
+A WordPress plugin that displays a comprehensive, searchable directory of office locations using the [CREA Board Data API](https://boardapi-docs.realtor.ca/#tag/Office/paths/~1Office/get).

 ## Table of Contents